One day car insurance

-- Someone test driving a car before buying it
+- Test-driving a car before buying it

-- Someone borrowing a car in an emergency
+- Borrowing a car in an emergency.

 What does one day car insurance cover?

-- Fire and theft damage
+- Fire and weather damage to the insured car

-- Accidental damage
+- Accidental damage to the insured car

 - Flexible cover that can be extended if needed

-- You drive whilst under the influence of drugs or alcohol.
+- You drive whilst under the influence of drugs or alcohol

 Any optional extras that might be available to enhance a one day car insurance policy will vary depending on the insurer.
 The following are some of the most common that might be available: